-Name of service/policy/procedu are being reviewed: Overseas Visitor F Patients Policy New or existing service/policy/ 3 Date of Assessment: 10 June 2 For the service/policy/procedure and its implementation answer the questions a - c below against each characteristic (if relevant consider breaking the policy or implementation down into areas) Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
-For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of policy or its implem nentation being assessed: Race and Ethnicity None Alternative version could be created on request None Gender None Not applicable None Age None Not applicable None Religion / Belief None Not applicable None Disability Visual Accessibility of this document End user has option to increase font size as required.
+New or existing service/policy/p ire being reviewed: Overseas Visitor F procedure: Existing - Date of Assessment: 10 June 2 re and its implementation answer t implementation down into areas) he questions a - c below against e ach characteristic (if relevant Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
+For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of policy or its implem entation being assessed: Race and Ethnicity None Alternative version could be created on request None Gender None Not applicable None Age None Not applicable None Religion None Not applicable None Disability Visual Accessibility of this document End user has option to increase font size as required.
 Alternative version could be created on request None Sexuality None Not applicable None Pregnancy and Maternity None Not applicable None Gender Reassignment None Not applicable None Marriage and Civil Partnership None Not applicable None Socio-Economic Factors None Not applicable None

-(i.e. living in a poorer

-neighbourhood / social

-deprivation)

-What consultation with protected characteristic groups including patient groups have you carried out?
+(i.e. living in a poorer neighbourhood / social deprivation) What consultation with protected characteristic groups including patient groups have you carried out?
 None.
-This policy is written in conjunction with, and directly reflects the "Guidance on Implementing the Overseas Visitor Charging Regulations as issued by DHSC

-What data or information did you use in support of this EqIA?

-All relevant data and legislation that has been published by the Department of Health and Social Care

-As far as you are aware are there any Human Rights issues be taken into account such as arising from surveys, questionnaires, comments, concerns, complaints or compliments?
+This policy is written in conjunction with, and directly reflects the "Guidance on Implementing the Overseas Visitor Charging Regulations as issued by DHSC What data or information did you use in support of this EqIA?
+All relevant data and legislation that has been published by the Department of Health and Social Care As far as you are aware are there any Human Rights issues be taken into account such as arising from surveys, questionnaires, comments, concerns, complaints or compliments? • No Level of impact From the information provided above and following EQIA guidance document Guidance on how to complete an EIA (click here), please indicate the perceived level of impact: Low Level of Impact Name of Responsible Person undertaking this assessment: Julie Mayfield Signature: Julie Mayfield Date: 10/06/21

-• No

-Level of impact

-From the information provided above and following EQIA guidance document Guidance on how to complete an EIA ( click here ), please indicate the perceived level of impact:

-Low Level of Impact

-Name of Responsible Person undertaking this assessment:

-Julie Mayfield

-Signature: Julie Mayfield

-Date: 10/06/24